Asymptotics of the graph Laplace operator near an isolated singularity: Introduction

 \begin{definition}[\textbf{Extrinsic kernel continuous graph Laplacian}] \nd For $t>0$ define the extrinsic kernel continuous graph Laplacian (see Remark \ref{rmk:clarification-extrinsic}) w.r.t. the metric $g$ by

 \end{definition}

 \begin{remark}[\textbf{On the meaning of ``extrinsic'' in Definition \ref{def:ext-kernel-GL} and Theorem \ref{thm:TE extrinsic GL}}] In Definition \ref{def:ext-kernel-GL} and Theorem \ref{thm:TE extrinsic GL}, the Gaussian kernel is defined using the ambient Euclidean distance $\|x-y\|$ coming from a fixed isometric embedding of $(\tilde M,\tilde g)$ into $\mathbb{R}^D$.
 The operator $L^{g,\mathrm{ext}}_t$ is therefore \emph{extrinsic in its kernel} (ambient distance), while the weighting is given by the $g$--volume form $d\mathrm{vol}_g$ and the density $p$ w.r.t. $vol_g$.
-In particular, we do \emph{not} assume that $(M,g)$ is isometrically embedded in $\mathbb{R}^D$.
+In particular, after the conformal change, we do \emph{not} assume that $(M,g)$ itself is isometrically embedded in $\mathbb{R}^D$ as a Riemannian submanifold; rather, we only use that the underlying set $M$ sits inside $\mathbb{R}^D$ as a metric subspace with the ambient Euclidean distance, so that the kernel is built from $\|x-y\|$, not from the intrinsic Riemannian distance associated with $g$.
 This extrinsic-kernel/$g$-weighted form is standard in the graph Laplacian literature, where kernels are constructed from ambient distances while the limiting operator depends on the underlying Riemannian structure and sampling density; see, for instance, \citet{BelkinNiyogi2008, HeinAudibertLuxburgJMLR2007} and references therein. \end{remark}

-\begin{theorem}[\textbf{Taylor expansion of the extrinsic kernel graph Laplacian at an isolated singularity for a non-constant locally angular conformal change}] We follow the setup and notations of Theorem \ref{thm:blowup of GL near isolated singularity}, with $g$ being the locally angularly conformal to $\tilde{g}$.
+\begin{theorem}[\textbf{Taylor expansion of the extrinsic kernel graph Laplacian at an isolated singularity for a non-constant locally angular conformal change}] We follow the setup and notations of Theorem \ref{thm:blowup of GL near isolated singularity}, with $g$ locally angularly conformal to $\tilde{g}$.
 Assume that $(\widetilde{M}, \tilde{g})$ is isometrically embedded in $\Ddim.$ Denote by $L_t^{g, ext}f$ the extrinsic kernel graph Laplacian of $f$ with respect to $g.$

 \nd Denote by

 Then \end{theorem}